elv-Duy/movieCLIP_data_tagging/README.md

 ## Tagging process
 * Extract all object IDs from the mezzanine library.
-* For each object ID, a `tagging.json` is automatically generated to apply tags to the corresponding object on the Fabric.
+* Generate a `tagging.json` for each object ID and apply tags to the corresponding object on the Fabric.

 ## Sample Output
 * `tagging.json`